-As part of obtaining reasonable assurance about whether MRF's financial statements are free from material misstatement, we tested its compliance with certain provisions of laws and regulations, contracts, and grant agreements.
-Noncompliance could have a direct and material effect on the determination of financial statement amounts, and certain provisions of other laws and regulations specified in OMB Bulletin No. 14-02, including the provisions referred to in Section 803(a) of the Federal Financial Management Improvement Act of 1996 (FFMIA).
-We limited our tests of compliance to these provisions and did not test compliance with all laws and regulations applicable to MRF.
-However, providing an opinion on compliance with these provisions was not an objective of our audit, and accordingly, we do not express such an opinion.
-The results of our tests disclosed no instances of noncompliance or other matters that are required to be reported under Government Auditing Standards or OMB Bulletin No. 14-02.
+As part of obtaining reasonable assurance about whether the MRF's financial statements are free from material misstatement, we performed tests of its compliance with provisions of applicable laws, regulations, contracts, and grant agreements, noncompliance with which could have a direct and material effect on the determination of financial statement amounts, as well as provisions referred to in Section 803 (a) of the Federal Financial Management Improvement Act of 1996 (FFMIA).
+We limited our tests of compliance to these provisions and did not test compliance with all laws, regulations, contracts, and grant agreements applicable to the MRF.
+Providing an opinion on compliance with those provisions was not an objective of our audit; accordingly, we do not express such an opinion.
+The results of our tests disclosed no instances of noncompliance or other matters that are required to be reported under Government Auditing Standards or OMB Bulletin No. 15-02.

-The results of our tests of compliance with FFMIA disclosed that MRF's financial management systems substantially complied with the Federal financial management systems requirements, applicable Federal accounting standards, and application of the United States Standard General Ledger (USSGL) at the transaction level.
+The results of our tests of compliance with FFMIA disclosed no instances in which the MRF's financial management systems did not comply substantially with the Federal financial management systems requirements, applicable Federal accounting standards, and application of the United States Standard General Ledger (USSGL) at the transaction level.